 How to Harvest Stinging Nettle

-Harvesting these leaves requires gloves that are thick enough to keep the needlelike, stinging hairs on the plant from pricking your fingers.
-Keep the body fully covered as well since the tips of these small fibers easily break off into bare skin, causing itching, swelling or a rashlike redness.
+Harvesting these leaves requires gloves that are thick enough to keep the needlelike, stinging hairs on the plant from pricking your fingers and forearms.
+Keep your body fully covered as well since the tips of these small fibers easily break off into bare skin, causing pain, itching, swelling, and/or a rashlike redness.
 Cooking or drying the leaves disarms the prickly nature of the fibers so they are no longer an irritant.
 Running them through a food processor, such as for a pesto recipe, accomplishes this as well.

 Harvest young leaves from the plant in spring or early summer before it goes to flower, as this is when it is best to consume.
 Once the plant goes to flower, the leaves develop a gritty substance that may irritate the kidneys.
 Trim off young, small leaves with clean scissors, depositing the leaves into a basket or bowl.
 Another option is to cut any stem full of leaves down to a few inches from the ground, cutting just above a node or area where small leaves emerge.
 This makes it easier to manage if you plan to dry bundles of nettles, and it also encourages more new growth.